dolfbarr/website/src/content/notes/initial-note.md

 Hello!
 I'm Dolf Barr and this is the start of my 'notes' section.
 Here I plan to talk about frontend development.
 Additionally, I will explore broader topics in software engineering and computer science.

 A little bit about myself:  I have over 10 years of experience as a frontend software engineer.
 During my career, I've worked in various settings.
 These range from the dynamic startups to the established tech firms.
-I'm also a family man with two dachshunds at home.
+I'm also a family man, with a loving household that includes two dachshunds.

 English is not my native language.
 So, I would appreciate any corrections or feedback to aid in improving my writing skills.